cjneely10/cjneely10.github.io/_posts/2019-10-18-MetaSanity-Adding-Additional-Analyses.md

 evaluation_data.update(data=dt)</code></pre>

 The first line updates all values that were changed in the existing database architecture.
 The second line stores the new database info to the **BioMetaDB** project.
+Optionally, a folder of FASTA records could be provided to add to a database table by passing `directory_name="/path/to/genome-folder"`.

+The `update` function will destroy the existing project architecture; so, if we want to use our new project structure, we must then call `get_table` again to get the new project data as a `RecordList`.

 And that is it!
 We have just incorporated a genome quality analysis for all of our genomes in less than 40 lines of code.